markmuetz/cloud_tracking/docs/notes.md

 Thoughts
 --------

 Results are *not the same* for S4.
-I wasn't expecting this, but they still similar.
+I wasn't expecting this, but they are still similar.